KarolSzul/car-rental-repository/README.md

-A project of an application for a car rental based on a model-view-controller architecture.
+A project of an application for a car rental based on a model-service-controller architecture.

 Technlogies used: